ByteNana/AsyncGSM/README.md

 make esp32-test
 ```

-This command flashes the hardware test suite onto the device and runs it using
+This command flashes the hardware test suites for both examples onto the
-PlatformIO.
+device and runs them using PlatformIO.